Guide to Bank Health Ratings

 What is a good health rating for a bank?

 Different rating agencies have different scales for rating how safe and sound a bank is.
-The CAMELS ratings used by government agencies go from 1 (strong) to 5 (critically deficient), while Moody’s ratings go from Aaa at the top level to C at the low end.
+The CAMELS ratings used by government agencies range from 1 (strong) to 5 (critically deficient), while Moody’s ratings range from Aaa at the top level to C at the low end.

 How do you find out the rating of a bank?

-You can check Fitch Ratings’ website to find out the creditworthiness rating of a bank, but otherwise, you may not be able to access this kind of data.
+You can check Fitch Ratings’ website to find out a bank’s creditworthiness rating, but otherwise, you may not be able to access this kind of data.
 The government agencies that evaluate banks do not make their ratings public, and some other private agencies may only publish their ratings to paid subscribers.

 Who rates banks?

-The FDIC and Federal Reserve are two government agencies that oversee financial regulations concerning banks and financial institutions.
-These agencies use the CAMELS ratings to help assess how secure and healthy banks in the United States are.
-Other credit agencies such as Standard & Poor’s, Fitch, and Moody’s also rate banks using their own proprietary rating systems.
+The FDIC and Federal Reserve are two government agencies that oversee financial regulations for banks and financial institutions.
+These agencies use the CAMELS ratings to help assess how secure and healthy U.S. banks are.
+Other credit agencies, such as Standard & Poor’s, Fitch, and Moody’s, also rate banks using their proprietary rating systems.

 Are CAMELS ratings public?

-CAMELS ratings issued by the government are not public record.
-In fact, the CAMELS rating of any particular bank as well as its examination report may not be disclosed to unauthorized users.
+CAMELS ratings issued by the government are not part of public record.
+In fact, the CAMELS rating of any particular bank, as well as its examination report, may not be disclosed to unauthorized users.
 Other institutions may disclose or publicize their own bank ratings, which are often calculated based on data that is publicly available.

 Photo credit: iStock/SDI Productions